x

 While durability and cost are often top considerations when selecting flooring, appearance is also high on the list.
 Fun accent colors and patterns may be hot right now, but will their style stand the test of time?

-DO: make selections with the layout of your home in mind.
+DO: Make selections with the layout of your home in mind.
 For example, if your design is an open floor plan, you’ll likely want to use the same flooring throughout to maintain a clean, continuous aesthetic.

 DON’T: Neglect your home's architectural integrity.
-You should make your home a reflection of your personal style, but don’t sacrifice the architectural style.
+You should make your home a reflection of your personal style but don’t sacrifice the architectural style.
 Add pops of color, texture, and pattern to show your personality, but remember that staying true to your home’s architectural style will be valuable when it comes time to sell.

 3. What is the Easiest Kitchen Flooring to Maintain?

 DO: Consider comfort toward the top of your list, especially in rooms where you will spend a lot of time on your feet, like the kitchen.
 Comfort is also important for families with small children or those who plan to age in place.
 Maintenance and cleanliness are also pertinent.
-The kitchen often sees spills and splashes.
+The kitchen often sees messes like spills and splashes.
 Select a material that is easy to keep clean.

 Vinyl Kitchen Flooring